Casualties of the September 11 attacks: South Tower

-Meanwhile, in the South Tower, many people saw what had happened in the North Tower and chose to evacuate as a precaution.
-However, the major hindrance to this process was that for the 17 minutes between the impacts of Flight 11 and Flight 175, it had not yet been determined that a terrorist attack was unfolding, and as a result, the Port Authority in the South Tower spread the word via the building's intercom system and security guards for workers in the South Tower to remain in their offices.
-In a phone message to his wife by a victim who worked for AON Risk Management, part of the initial announcement can be heard stating: "May I have your attention, please.
-Repeating this message: the situation occurred in Building 1.
-If conditions warrant on your floor, you may wish to start an orderly evacuation."
-A package deliverer told reporters he heard the first crash and as he evacuated he heard: "The building is secure.
+Because of what happened to the North Tower, many people in the South Tower chose to evacuate as a precaution.
+However, the major hindrance to this process was that for the 17 minutes between the impacts of Flight 11 and Flight 175, it had not yet been determined that a terrorist attack was unfolding.
+The initial assumption by most was that the first crash had merely been an accident, and even those who suspected it was a deliberate attack based on its flying were uncertain.
+For this reason, the Port Authority in the South Tower did not initiate a full evacuation of the building, instead deciding to spread the word via the South Tower's intercom system and security guards for workers to stay put and remain in their offices.
+A deliveryman for the South Tower told reporters he decided to leave following the first crash, and on his way out he heard a voice over the intercom declaring that: "The building is secure.
 The safest place is inside; stay calm and do not leave."
 Others who ignored the message were met with officials at the lobby who told them to return to their respective floors.
-In a recorded radio conversation about two minutes after the first plane hit, the director of the South Tower stated: "I'm not going to do anything until we get orders from the Fire Department or somebody."
+In a radio conversation recorded within three minutes of the first impact, the director of the South Tower told his counterpart in the North Tower that he was not going to order an evacuation until given the all-clear by "the boss from the fire department or somebody".
 This was done in order to avoid overcrowding on the plaza and concourse levels, which was feared would slow the evacuation and rescue operations in the North Tower.